 - contact with a representative from most religious traditions

-Representatives from various traditions may be available upon request.
-Please ask a pastoral care worker which representatives are available, as they do change from time to time.
+Representatives from various traditions can be requested.
+Please ask a pastoral care worker which representatives are available, as they can change.

 The Sacred Space is located on the ground floor in the corridor connecting the Women’s and the Royal Melbourne Hospital.
 Look out for the passage lined with artwork and scared texts.

-The Space is available every day for patients, family, visitors and staff, offering a peaceful place for prayer and reflection.
+The space is available Monday to Friday from 9am to 4pm for patients, family, visitors and staff, offering a peaceful place for prayer and reflection.
 Lighting of candles or incense can be arranged by request.
 The Sacred Space displays universal symbols of water, fire, earth and air, to respect and acknowledge spiritual expression in our diverse community.